kixxauth/kixx-assert/README.md

 subject | any | The item to test reason | String | String used as the first part of the AssertionError message.

+Passes if the subject is anything other than undefined.

 ### assertions.isEmpty
 __`KixxAssert.assertions.isEmpty(subject, reason)`__